line/line-bot-sdk-java/README.md

 # 2017F COMP3111/3111H Software Engineering Project github

 This is actually part of the course website of Hong Kong University of Science and Technology (HKUST) software enginnering course.
+The ultimate goal for this cohort students is to develop a chatbot (chatting robot) running on the instance messager LINE.

 ## What is this?

 This is a repository forked from https://github.com/line/line-bot-sdk-java.
 You should use this as a starting point to complete your lab.

+# Offline Tutorials

+You need to have some backgrounds on Java/Database/git in order to complete the labs.
+Unfortunately it is unaffortable to cover them in the lecture or at the lab.
+Some [offline tutorials](./docs/tutorials/) are available for bridging the gap.

 # Labs Schedule